Recommendations for conducting high-range intelligence tests

 Retests must not be allowed for the following reasons:

-If a retest is allowed in some rare case for a special reason, the score report MUST mention it concerns a retest, to prevent it from being used for admission or for statistical purposes as if it were a first attempt.
+If a retest is allowed in some rare case for a special reason, the score report must mention it concerns a retest, to prevent it from being used for admission or for statistical purposes as if it were a first attempt.
 If the retest report does not mention it concerns a retest, this makes it impossible to distinguish it from a first attempt, and therefore reports from test scorers who fail to identify retests on their reports can never be trusted or accepted for admission purposes.

 Secrecy of solutions and the motivation for secrecy